UM-Titan/DSPS/README.md

 </div>

 ## <summary>TIMELINE </summary>
-* Nov 29th, 2021: compeition begins! github page of the challenge opens.
+* Nov 29th, 2021: Competition begins! github page of the challenge opens.
 * Dec 3rd, 2021: First batch of training Data is released.
 * Dec 6th, 2021: Tutorial on how to use benchmark model.
 * Dec 10th, 2021: Second batch of training Data is released.
 * Dec 13th, 2021: Test Data is released.
 * Dec 17th, 2021: Leaderboard website is open for results submission.
-* Jan 7th, 2021: The link for submitting the source code enabled.
+* Jan 7th, 2022: The link for submitting the source code enabled.
-* Jan 25th, 2021: Competition ends!
+* Jan 25th, 2022: Competition ends!
 Deadline for submitting the source code & the solutions.
-* Jan 31st 2021: 10 teams have been shortlisted for paper submission!
+* Jan 31st, 2022: 10 teams have been shortlisted for paper submission!
-* March 22nd 2021: Symposium begins!
+* March 22nd, 2022: Symposium begins!

 ## <summary> RULES </summary>
 We expect you to respect the spirit of the competition and do not cheat.